-World Alzheimer’s Day is September 21.
+World Alzheimer’s Month is in September.
 Did you know that this is an international campaign to raise dementia awareness and challenge stigma?
 Over 50 million people worldwide are living with dementia, and that number is expected to triple by 2050.

 Dementia is a collective name for progressive degenerative brain syndromes which impact memory, thinking, behavior, and emotion.
 Alzheimer’s Disease and vascular dementia are the most common types of dementia, responsible for up to 90% of cases.

 Even though many people believe dementia is an inevitable part of aging, research suggests that people may be able to reduce their risk.
 Generally speaking, the research indicates that what is good for your heart may be good for your brain.
 Be physically active.
 Follow a healthy diet.
 Challenge your brain with new activities.
 Enjoy social activities.
 Smoking, high blood pressure, high cholesterol, diabetes, and obesity all appear to contribute to developing dementia later in life.
 If you have heart disease, seek out effective treatment.

 While it can be important for everyone to plan for the future, legal plans may be especially important for a person diagnosed with dementia.
 The sooner these plans are put in place, the more likely that the person living with dementia will be able to participate in the process.